DanEkhlas/MICA/README.md

 df_plate <- absorbance_data
 ```
 Now the absorbance data is in the format for plotting and further processing.

+## First plot and quality control of positive and negative controls

 From here, all steps are the same for simulated and imported data.
+Let's bring it in the right format for plotting.

 ```r
 df_plate <- df_plate %>%